 As such musculoskeletal diseases account for more than 40% of all patients referred for vocational rehabilitation.

 A joint is where one bone moves on another bone and is held by ligaments.
-The cartilage is the covering on surface of the bone that articulates with surface.
-A joint is covered by structure called joint capsule and the space within is filled by synovial fluid which is produced by the synovium which lines the joint cavity.
+The cartilage is the covering on surface of the bone that articulates with the surface.
+A joint is covered by a structure called a joint capsule and space within is filled by synovial fluid which is produced by the synovium which lines the joint cavity.

-Affection of any structure may lead to joint disease and thus arthritis.
+The affection of any structure may lead to joint disease.

-The following factors may contribute towards a higher arthritis risk.
+The following factors may contribute towards a higher risk.

 - Genetic makeup